wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 1.7.5 =
+* fixed bug on the shortcode editor window where the "autoplay" option where shown only if "is inline" was checked.
+* Added the "stopAt" option to set when the video should stop.

 = 1.7.4 =
 * fixed bug that prevented the player to start muted.